It seems that everybody else has pushed out their opinion about schools, learning loss, and the (hypothetical) post-pandemic way forward.

 Yes, remediation needs to part of schools’ planning.
-Though much of the buzz is about mandatory summer school and longer school days, that I think will prove to be counter-productive.
+Though much of the buzz is about mandatory summer school, and longer school days, that I think will prove to be counter-productive.

-With all that students have been through in the past year, should we really be focused on multiplication tables, vocabulary words, or whether they can explain the role of Adenosine Triphosphate?
+With all that students have been through in the past year, should we really be so focused on multiplication tables, vocabulary words, or whether they can explain the role of Adenosine Triphosphate?

 In order to better serve children, now and in the future, I think, that, to paraphrase Chief Brody in Jaws, we’re going need a bigger acronym.

 The term STEM, representing education in science, technology, engineering and mathematics has been around for quite some time.